KrishivPiduri/CourseWebsite/module-2/1-kubernetes-install.md

 # Installing Kubernetes

-The firs thing we need is a container runtime.
+The first thing we need is a container runtime.
 A container runtime is the system that actually creates the containers and has the technology to make all that magic happen.
 Kubernetes, on the other hand, just manages all the containers across devices on the runtime.

 The container runtime we will use is called ContainerD.
 The easiest way to do so would be to just install Docker.
 [Here](https://docs.docker.com/engine/install/ubuntu/) are the instructions to do so.
 Make sure to install it on all the worker nodes.